Campus During COVID

 Conduct a self-screen of your current health.

-Before every visit to a SPSCC facility, you should conduct an assessment of your current health by answering the following questions:
+Before every campus visit, you should conduct a self-screen of your current health using the following questions:

 - Do I have a fever (100.4 or higher), or a sense of having a fever?

 - Do I have a new cough that I cannot attribute to another health condition?

 - Do I have a new shortness of breath that I cannot attribute to another health condition?

 - Do I have a new sore throat that I cannot attribute to another health condition?